Click the button below, select a course location from the map, view the schedule and register. Tuition is $169.

 The online classroom is highly interactive, using video and other features to address risk management, riding gear, riding strategy, roadway management, impairments and special riding situations like carrying passengers and group riding.
 Range (on-cycle) instruction includes low-speed balance and control, emergency braking, countersteering, cornering and swerving.
 Participants complete online Chapters 1 and 2 (riding gear and motorcycle controls) before the first riding session.
 Students who have not completed Chapters 1 and 2 may be dismissed from class.

 Get your motorcycle license!
 This course meets Oregon’s mandatory training requirements for riders age 21 or older.
 Driver and Motor Vehicles (DMV) waives the state on-cycle skill test for riders who successfully complete the course.

-eRider™ Intermediate is offered at at locations in Portland, Salem, Albany, Eugene, Bend and Medford.
+eRider™ Intermediate is offered at locations in Albany, Bend, Eugene, Klamath Falls, McMinnville, Medford, Pendleton, Portland, Roseburg and Salem.
 To view course dates, times and to register, click a location on the map below.

 If you are unable to find a course that fits your schedule, view nearby sites for more options.
 And keep checking back: When classes fill, additional classes may be scheduled to meet student demand.

 Registration is completed on a secure website.
 Payment is required when you register.
 Visa, MasterCard, Discover and personal checks are accepted.
 If you pay by check, your seat will not be reserved until payment is received.